CommunityHiQ/Frends.Community.HtmlToPdf/README.md

 5. Submit a Pull request so that we can review your changes

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

+# Third party licenses
+This task uses an unmodified version of the WkHtmlToPdf-DotNet library licensed under LGPL 3.0 as a dependency, and it is automatically managed via NuGet when building this project.
+For more details, including instructions on manual setup of the library, visit https://github.com/HakanL/WkHtmlToPdf-DotNet.
+A copy of the LGPL 3.0 license is included in this repository.

 # Change Log